0xPolygon/polygon-docs/docs/tools/wallets/portal.md

 ## Transfer funds from Ethereum to Polygon chains

-1. Start by navigating to the [Polygon portal](https://portal.polygon.technology/), and then either selecting "Bridge you Asset" option on the main page, or the "Bridge" option from the sidebar on your dashboard.
+1. Start by navigating to the [Polygon portal](https://portal.polygon.technology/), and then either selecting **Bridge your Asset** option on the main page, or the **Bridge** option from the sidebar on your dashboard.

     <center>
     ![](../../img/tools/portal/portal-3.png){ width=60% }